 To return to my original point, if i’d enjoyed any noteworthy success at all, i might’nt have ever needed to stop playing roles.
-Slipping from character to character might well have made me even more successful.
-I would have fed hungrily upon any accolades and adoration such as that i see those actors and singers and celebrities receiving today.
+Slipping from character to character might have made me more successful.
+I could’ve fed hungrily upon any accolades and adoration like i see actors, singers, and other celebrities receiving today.

-And let me tell you, i’ve had my struggles with excess: food, drugs, sex… Please sir, i want some more, and thank you sir, may i have another?
-I believe that lifestyle would have animated and emboldened my proclivities for debauchery and debasement.
-I’d have burnt out rather quickly, i think.
+I’ve had struggles with excess: food, drugs, sex… Please sir, i want some more, and Thank you sir, may i have another?
+I think that lifestyle might’ve animated and emboldened my proclivities for debauchery and debasement.
+And i’d have burnt out rather quickly, too.
 I’d be fortunate to be alive when the ride was over.
 Who’m i kidding?
 It’s amazing that i’m still alive now.
 I would have lived fast and died young.
 And nobody leaves a beautiful corpse.

 Love and Peace,

 * The angel, from the movie It’s a Wonderful Life (1946)

 IMAGE: Jay Rembert